ISO/IEC 27102 — Information technology — Security techniques — Information security management guidelines for cyber insurance [DRAFT]

 The Study Period delivered an extensive template/donor standard as the first working draft, a great start.

-The standard is moving to CD stage and may be published (possibly as a Technical Specification?) in 2019.
+The standard is now at Committee Draft stage and may be published (possibly as a Technical Specification?) in 2019.

 There are differences in how cyber insurance is defined and used around the world, with legal and regulatory aspects too (e.g. I gather compensation for ransomware payments may be legally prohibited in some countries).
 The standard will need to tread carefully, recommending that users take competent professional advice.